omundy/learn-computers/README.md

 # Learn Computing

-Basic, intermediate, and advanced computing lesson plans.
+Basic, intermediate, and advanced computing lesson modules

 ## Process

-1. Select an activity (new to you) and find your group.
+1. Select an activity (that is new to you) and find your group.
-1. Follow the instructions in the activity, thinking about how you will teach it to the rest of the class.
+1. Follow the instructions in the activity.
+1. Make notes while you engage with the material, in order to [teach](https://en.wikipedia.org/wiki/Jigsaw_(teaching_technique)) the concepts to the rest of the class.
 1. After you finish, prepare to share what you have learned.
 1. Each module takes about 30 minutes, and you will have 3 minutes to present.